elatov/elatov.github.io/_posts/2013-06-16-rhcsa-and-rhce-chapter-9-system-logging-monitoring-and-automation.md

 >
 > To view the list of pending jobs, use the **atq** command.

-First let&#8217;s remove our cron table:
+First let's remove our cron table:

     [root@rhel1 ~]# crontab -r
     [root@rhel1 ~]# crontab -l
     no crontab for root

 The table is now empty.
-Also let&#8217;s remove the output file:
+Also let's remove the output file:

     [root@rhel1 ~]# rm /tmp/date

-Now let&#8217;s run the same command, that we run from cron, 2 minutes from now:
+Now let's run the same command, that we run from cron, 2 minutes from now:

     [root@rhel1 ~]# date; at now + 2 minutes
     Sun Jun 16 18:15:52 MDT 2013